Soil compaction concerns have been growing in Minnesota as both annual precipitation and farm equipment size have dramatically increased.

 A study from Purdue University found that differences in stand count affected final yield in trafficked versus non-trafficked fields.

-Wheel traffic plots had had a higher number of ears produced, but the ears were smaller than the ears from the non-compacted plots (Figure 16).
+Wheel traffic plots had a higher number of ears produced, but the ears were smaller than the ears from the non-compacted plots (Figure 16).
 The relationship between final yield and wheel traffic was blurred by the corn plant's ability to produce larger ears when plant population reduces.

 Researchers at Purdue University observed stand count reductions of 20 to 30 percent in the compacted plots.